Minneapolis School Finder

 The same technique is used to award an Overall Rating.
 That is, the three components contribute to a weighted average, the result of which is the Overall Rating.

-Example School was given a Yellow rating in Climate and a Yellow rating in Equity.
-These combine with the Green rating it received in Academic to come to a Yellow overall rating.
+Example School was given a Yellow rating in Climate & a Yellow rating in Equity.
+These, combined with the Green rating it received in Academic, come to a Yellow overall rating.

 Why Does a School Not Have a Rating?